icevans/SPA-Todos/README.md

 interface for keeping the GUI in sync with the `TodoList`.
 Finally, there is an `App` object, which serves as the main entry-point and coordinator.
 The `App` is responsible for coordinating between the server, the `TodoList`, and the `Display`.
-It is also responsible for registering all event handlers (here there is some leakage between the `App` and the `Display`, but this seems acceptable in such a simple application).
+It is also responsible for registering all event handlers.

+In order to keep in sync with the server and support the user interacting with their todo list from different browser windows/devices, the app polls the server periodically and checks whether the todo list has change (using the ETag header).
+If the data has changed, the app re-renders its display.
+It ensures that its own data transformations don't later trigger an unnecessary re-render by sending a HEAD request after every data transformation to keep its local copy of the ETag up to date.

 ## Assumptions